nickdip/Connect-4/README.md

 **connect.py**
-This file is mostly for actions that are are involved with making a move on the board (i.e choosing a column)
+<p>This file is mostly for actions that are are involved with making a move on the board (i.e choosing a column)</p>

 **lines.py**
-This file contains functions that will generate 'lines' in the board.
+<p>This file contains functions that will generate 'lines' in the board.
 It's important during searching to consider all the horizontal, vertical and diagonal lines and consider each slot.
-One of the more complex functions in this file is 'connctions'.
+One of the more complex functions in this file is 'connctions'.</p>

 Let's look at this function further:
 > connections(all_lines, allowed_states, allowed_displays, allowed_p1win, allowed_p2win, length)